Analysis of the interpolating currents of baryons: anomalous dimension: The anomalous dimension for

 where $M$ is the reference scale of renormalization.
 As can be seen in Eq. (\ref{eq:Peskin_convention}), $b=-3$.
 Therefore, the anomalous dimension for the current of $\Lambda_{Q}$ is $-2/\beta_{0}$.
-However, it seems that our result is different from that in \cite{Ovchinnikov:1991mu}.
+It should be noticed that our result is different from the previous calculation in Ref.~\cite{Ovchinnikov:1991mu}.
+This different also indicate the important of our work.